 We have invested and intend to continue to invest primarily in privately held companies.
 Generally, little public information exists about these companies, and we rely on the ability of our Investment Adviser's investment professionals to obtain adequate information to evaluate the potential returns from investing in these companies.
 If they are unable to uncover all material information about these companies, we may not make a fully informed investment decision, and we may lose value on our investments.
 Also, privately held companies frequently have less diverse product lines and smaller market presence than larger competitors.
-These factors could have a material adverse impact on our investment returns as compared to companies investing primarily in the securities of public companies.
+These factors could have a material adverse impact on our investment returns as companies investing primarily in the securities of public companies.

-Our portfolio companies may incur debt that ranks equally with, or senior to, our investments in such companies.
+Our portfolio companies may incur debt that ranks equally with, or senior to, our investments in such companies and our portfolio companies may be highly leveraged.

-We invest primarily in senior secured loans, mezzanine debt and equity investments issued by our portfolio companies.
-The portfolio companies usually will have, or may be permitted to incur, other debt that ranks equally with, or senior to, our investments.
-By their terms, such debt instruments may provide that the holders are entitled to receive payment of interest or principal on or before the dates on which we are entitled to receive payments in respect of the debt securities in which we invest.
+We invest primarily in senior secured debt, mezzanine debt and equity investments issued by our portfolio companies.
+The portfolio companies usually will have, or may be permitted to incur, other debt that ranks equally with, or senior to, our investments, and they may be highly leveraged.
+By their terms, such debt instruments may provide that the holders are entitled to receive payment of interest or principal on or before the dates on which we are entitled to receive payments with respect to our debt investments.
 Also, in the event of insolvency, liquidation, dissolution, reorganization or bankruptcy of a portfolio company, holders of debt instruments ranking senior to our investment in that portfolio company would typically be entitled to receive payment in full before we receive any distribution in respect of our investment.
 After repaying such senior creditors, the portfolio company may not have any remaining assets to use for repaying its obligation to us.
 In the case of debt ranking equally with debt securities in which we invest, we would have to share on an equal basis any distributions with other creditors holding such debt in the event of an insolvency, liquidation, dissolution, reorganization or bankruptcy of the relevant portfolio company.